 “Don’t be too clingy” vs. “Make sure they know you’re interested” vs. “Relax!”

-That also doesn’t mean that every coffee date you go on has to be a frantic search to answer the question: “Is this person ‘marriage material’?”
-You can get to know people and hear their stories.
-Focus on forming friendships, and don’t stress yourself out trying to picture a future with everyone you go out with.
+Don’t worry; every coffee date you go on doesn’t have to be a frantic search to answer the question: “Is this person ‘marriage material’?”
+That’s a recipe for anxiety.
+Instead, prioritize getting to know people and hearing their stories.
+Not all Christian singles in your age group are right for you.
+So focus on forming friendships, and don’t stress yourself out trying to picture a future with everyone you go out with.

 However, you can and should set boundaries to have healthy relationships.
 Decide now how you’ll date.
 Set limits on where you’ll draw the line physically, spiritually, and emotionally.